With the growing popularity of Blackstone griddle cooking, I often get asked how to cook steak on a griddle.

 It's so important to make sure your meat is as dry as possible before cooking.
 Pat the meat dry with a few layers of paper towels on both the top and bottom before cooking.
 Dry meat will instantly begin to caramelize or form a crust on a hot griddle.
 But meat that is moist or wet will have to steam away that moisture before the meat begins browning.

 Thin steaks really need to be dry before cooking because they cook much quicker.
 Check out our method for cooking thin steaks perfectly in this article.

 How to season your steak with one ingredient

 There are plenty of delicious beef seasonings on the market these days, but if you really want the beef flavor to be the star a good kosher salt is the only seasoning you need.

 Season both sides of the meat with about half a teaspoon of kosher salt when you remove it from the refrigerator and allow it to come to room temperature before cooking.
-This is called dry brining and it makes the steak flavor more intense and assists with tenderizing the meat.
+Seasoning with salt ahead of time makes the steak flavor more intense and as an added bonus, it assists with tenderizing the meat.

 Coordinate your side dishes